Skip to main content

 Locate and Seal Drafts

-Before you call your local furnace repair for help, inspect your home for drafts.
+Before you call your local furnace heater repair for help, inspect your home for drafts.
 Often, these are found around windows or doors.
 They can be sealed with caulk or sealant to keep heat from escaping your home.

 Check Your Power Supply